kstep/graphicsmagick/PerlMagick/README.txt

         make test

     to verify that PERL can load the PerlMagick extension ok.
-Chances are some of the tests will fail if you do not have the proper delegates installed for formats like JPEG, TIFF, etc.
+Chances are some of the tests will fail if you do not have the proper delegates installed for formats like JPEG, TIFF, etc.  If 'make test' fails in some gruesome way (e.g. many tests fail), then it is advised not to install PerlMagick until the problem is resolved.

     To see a number of PerlMagick demonstration scripts, type